Pelvic Pain: 12 Common Causes (& Treatment)

 Pelvic pain is very common during pregnancy, and usually occurs due to the production of the relaxin hormone.
 This hormone makes ligaments more elastic, allowing the junctions of the pelvis to become looser for delivery.
 In addition, the baby’s weight can also cause pressure within the pelvic organs, causing pain.

 Pelvic pain that occurs during pregnancy is usually not intense, but it can be uncomfortable.
 It can occur in the first trimester or occur only a few days before delivery.
-Learn about other symptoms usually associated with the beginning of pregnancy.
+Learn about other common pregnancy symptoms that can appear with pelvic pain.

-What to do: When pain is not too intense, you can relieve it at home by resting and avoiding strenuous activities.
+How to treat: When pain is not too intense, you can relieve it at home by resting and avoiding strenuous activities.
 If pain is very intense, however, if it increases over time, or if it appears with other symptoms like bleeding, it can be a sign of a more serious complication and requires assessment.

 3. Endometriosis

-What to do: You are advised to consult a gynecologist for diagnosis and to initiate appropriate treatment.
+How to treat: You are advised to consult a gynecologist for diagnosis and to initiate appropriate treatment for endometriosis.
 When symptoms are mild, treatment can be cone with just pain-relieving medication, like ibuprofen.
 More serious cases require hormonal medication or surgery to remove migrated endometrial tissue.

 4. Uterine myoma